sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-Spontaneous-Intracerebral-Hemorrhage-CT/README.md

 <br><br>
 <b>Data Augmentation Strategy</b><br>
-To address the limited size of PNG subset of <b>PHE-ICH-CT-IDS: Hemorrhage CT Scan Dataset</b> , we applied our offline augmentation tool
+To address the limited size of PNG subset of <b>PHE-ICH-CT-IDS: Hemorrhage CT Scan Dataset</b> , we used our offline augmentation tool
  <a href="https://github.com/sarah-antillia/Image-Distortion-Tool">
 Image-Distortion-Tool</a> to augment the original subset.
 <br>